 Arguably one of the best things to come from the South is good old, traditional cornbread.
 This classic Southern Cornbread recipe has been a favorite export for locals, tourists, and travelers for years.
 Once you’ve tasted some authentic Southern cornbread, you will never look back.

 My hubby was born and raised in the South, and the way to his heart is Southern cornbread.

 When we first got married almost 17 years ago, there was no way I could make it for him without a box of Jiffy mix.
-Now, I am a bit better in the kitchen and I have some skills, so I make it for him on my own.
+Now, I’m a bit better in the kitchen and I have some skills, so I make it for him on my own.

 - 1 1/2 cups ground cornmeal

-- 1/2 cup granulated sugar (I used sucanat)
+- 1/2 cup granulated sugar